-I remember the day of Fela’s death like it was yesterday.
+I remember the day of Fela Anikupalo Kuti’s death like it was yesterday.
 I was only 4 years old at the time but I knew something terrible had happened.
-I remember hearing that Fela was sick before that time and that he refused to go to a hospital.
+We heard that Fela was sick before that time and that he refused to go to a hospital to get treatment.

-The Kalakuta museum helped to put all the disjointed pieces together.
-We saw the original artwork for all of Fela’s albums and our tour guide even shared the inspiration behind some of them.
+The Kalakuta museum helped to put some perspective on parts of his life that I didn’t know.
+During my visit, I saw the original artwork for all of Fela’s albums and our tour guide shared the inspiration behind some of them.

 Fun but weird fact: Fela had so many wives!
 We were told that he married some of these women because they had basically been cast out by society.
 He married as many as 27 in a day.